Breaking the Cycle of Toxic Parenting - The Fear of "Becoming Just Like Them"

 1. Know Your "Triggers"

 A child's crying, defiant attitude, or leaving food on the plate.
 When anger threatens to explode in specific situations, it may not be a reaction to the child's behavior but your own past trauma being triggered.
 Developing the habit of calmly observing "What am I reacting to right now?" interrupts automatic response patterns.
-(You can deepen your understanding with books on parenting and trauma)
+You can deepen your understanding with books on parenting and trauma.

 2. Give Yourself a "Time-Out"

 When you feel anger becoming uncontrollable, leave the situation.
 "I'm just going to the bathroom" or "I need a moment to cool down."
-This is not abandoning the child but securing a few minutes until your emotions settle.
+This is not abandoning your child but securing a few minutes until your emotions settle.
 The American Academy of Pediatrics also recommends time-outs for parents themselves.

 3. Learn New "Parenting Models"